etscheelk/2024SummerTopo/Gavin/README.md

     - `ethan_help`: A folder with the initial question about saving the `FactoredBoundryMatrixVR` object.
 Idk what he's done to it at this point.
 - `testing`: Test files.
 This folder is a mess and you shouldn't look at it.
 Also, it's in the `.gitignore` so it likely won't show up.
 - `utils`: `.py` files with useful functions meant to be called in other files
-    - `make_network.py`: Functions that help to filter and create the network.
+    - `make_network_v1.py`: Functions that help to filter and create the network.
+Has since been updated
     - `samples.py`: Functions that create different samples of the network for testing various functions.
     - `compare_barcodes.py`: Functions that help compare barcodes from different libraries.
     - `random_complexes.py`: Functions for generating random simplicial complexes.
+    - `make_network.py`: Functions that help to filter and create the network.
+Now allows filtering by edge characteristics